101 Cooking For Two

 🐾Why you should make these dog treats

-• Time to get the pups something special and healthier than most other dog biscuits.
-Your dog will love them, and you won't feel as guilty.
-Four paws way up for this one.
+• It's time to get the pups something special and healthier than most other dog biscuits.
+Your dog will love them, and you won't feel as guilty—four paws way up for this one.

 • It is easy to adjust the ingredients.
 If your vet recommends specific diets, like a low-fat diet for pancreatitis or weight loss.
 Or you can make them gluten-free for wheat sensitivity by changing the flour.